Why Video Content Marketing Can Increase Your Agency New Business

 The power of video is limitless!
 It’s another opportunity for your clients – and potential clients – to know you and fall in love with you.
 Because, let’s face it – people make buying decisions more and more off of what they see online.
-Video gives them another way to really get to know who you are, what you’re about and what you can do, and realize they want it.
+Video content marketing gives them another way to really get to know who you are, what you’re about and what you can do, and realize they want it.

 It’s not about being perfect from the start.

 Do not be afraid to just get started.
 If everyone waited until they were flawless, had all the right equipment, and were totally perfect to start, there wouldn’t be any content anywhere.
 Give yourself the freedom to learn the craft.

 In 20 years, you’ll look back and celebrate all your successes and failures.
 In the future, you’ll be telling stories at parties about how bad you were in your first videos.
 But if you never start, you won’t have anything to look back on – and no one wants to hear a story about nothing.

 Seriously, don’t dwell on mistakes you haven’t even made yet.
 Get out there!